dotnet/docs-desktop/dotnet-desktop-guide/net/wpf/events/routed-events-overview.md

 ## Attach and implement a routed event handler

-In XAML, to attach an event handler to an element that implements the event as a class member, you declare the event name as an attribute on the event listener element.
+In XAML, you attach an event handler to an element by declaring the event name as an attribute on the event listener element.
 The attribute value is your handler method name.
 The handler method must be implemented in the code-behind partial class for the XAML page.
 The event listener is the element where the event handler is attached and invoked.

 For an event that's a member (inherited or otherwise) of the listener class, you can attach a handler as follows:

 :::code language="xaml" source="./snippets/routed-events-overview/csharp/MainWindow.xaml" id="AddHandler_UnqualifiedEventName":::

-If the listener is a different element than the element that raised the event, it's possible that the event isn't a member of the listener's class.
-In that case, you must use the qualified event name, in the form of `<owner type>.<event name>`.
+If the event isn't a member of the listener's class, you must use the qualified event name in the form of `<owner type>.<event name>`.
 For example, because the <xref:System.Windows.Controls.StackPanel> class doesn't implement the <xref:System.Windows.Controls.Primitives.ButtonBase.Click> event, to attach a handler to a `StackPanel` for a `Click` event that bubbles up to that element, you'll need to use the qualified event name syntax:

 :::code language="xaml" source="./snippets/routed-events-overview/csharp/MainWindow.xaml" id="AddHandler_QualifiedEventName":::